-- 600 cfm requires 6 ft for each flange. - 900 cfm requires 7 ft for each flange. - 7.11.1 Remove the flex hose from the reclaimer inlet. - 7.11.2 Unbolt the reclaimer top and then remove the top. - 7.11.3 Remove the reclaimer inlet-pipe adaptor, adaptor gasket, and old wear plate.
+- 7.11.1 Remove the flex hose from the reclaimer inlet. - 7.11.2 Unbolt the reclaimer top and then remove the top.

+- 7.11.3 Remove the reclaimer inlet-pipe adaptor, adaptor gasket, and old wear plate.
 The wear plate is held in place by screws attached from the outside of the reclaimer.
-Remove the screws and pull out the wear plate through the top.

-- 7.11.4 Remove remnants of old caulk that will prevent the new wear plate from seating against the reclaimer wall or top. - 7.11.5 Angle the new wear plate into the reclaimer inlet and position it so the straight end is flush with the inlet.
-Use locking pliers, clamps, board (2 x 4), or other means where needed to pry the wear plate against the side of the inlet and inner wall.
+Remove the screws and pull out the wear plate through the top. - 7.11.4 Remove remnants of old caulk that will prevent the new wear plate from seating against the reclaimer wall or top. - 7.11.5 Angle the new wear plate into the reclaimer inlet and position it so the straight end is flush with the inlet.
+Use locking pliers, clamps, or other means where needed to pry the wear plate against the side of the inlet and inner wall.
 Make sure the leading edge of the wear plate is aligned with the reclaimer inlet and that the top edge is even with the top of the reclaimer.

-- 7.11.6 New self-drilling sheet-metal screws are provided with the wear plate; match drill through each old screw hole into the wear plate to secure.
-Rearrange the clamp(s) as needed to press the wear plate against the reclaimer wall when installing. - 7.11.7 Replace the upper flange gasket as needed and reattach the reclaimer top. - 7.11.8 To avoid rapid wear, apply RTV caulk to fill gaps at the seams on the top, bottom, and leading edge of the wear plate. - 7.11.9 Replace the lower flange gasket as needed and reattach the reclaimer to the blast machine. - 7.11.10 Use a new inlet gasket and reattach the inlet-pipe adaptor. - 7.11.11 Reconnect the flex hose. - 7.11.12 Allow time for the caulking to cure before putting the reclaimer into service.
+- 7.11.6 New self-drilling sheet-metal screws are provided with the wear plate, match drill through each old screw hole into the wear plate to secure.
+Rearrange the clamp(s) as needed to press the wear plate against the reclaimer wall when installing. - 7.11.7 Replace the upper flange gasket as needed and reattach the reclaimer top. - 7.11.8 To avoid rapid wear, apply RTV caulk to fill gaps at the seams on the top and bottom of the wear plate. - 7.11.9 Replace the lower flange gasket as needed and reattach the reclaimer to the blast machine. - 7.11.10 Use a new inlet gasket and reattach the inlet-pipe adaptor. - 7.11.11 Reconnect the flex hose.

-7.12 Replacing or Field Installing Optional Reclaimer Rubber Liners - Figure 33
+- 7.11.12 Allow time for the caulking to cure before putting the reclaimer into service. - 7.12 Replacing or Field Installing Optional Reclaimer Rubber Liners Figure 37

-The reclaimer must be designed to accept liners and have a removable top, as shown in Figure 33.
-NOTE: The following instructions are to replace existing liners or field installing new liners into modular-style 600 cfm and 900 cfm reclaimers only.
-Modular reclaimers have an upper and lower flange and have a removable top.
-600 cfm modular reclaimers are provided as of 09/2018.
+The reclaimer must be designed to accept liners and have a removable top, as shown in Figure 37.
+NOTE: The following instructions are to replace existing liners or field installing new liners into current modular-style 900 cfm and 1200 cfm reclaimers only.